Eschatologue/CM_wiki/docs/spells/cantrip.md

 You seize the air and compel it to create one of the following effects at a point you can see within range:

-One Medium or smaller creature that you choose must succeed on a Strength Saving Throw or be pushed up to 5 feet away from you.
+One Medium or smaller creature that you choose must succeed on a Strength :d20-save: **Saving Throw** or be pushed up to 5 feet away from you.
 You create a small blast of air capable of moving one object that is neither held nor carried and that weighs no more than 5 pounds.
 The object is pushed up to 10 feet away from you.
 It isn't pushed with enough force to cause damage.
 You create a harmless sensory effect using air, such as causing leaves to rustle, wind to slam shutters closed, or your clothing to ripple in a breeze.